 - MEP Maria da Graça Carvalho

-- Dr. Austin Burt, Professor of Evolutionary Genetics at Imperial College London and principal investigator of the Target Malaria consortium
+- What is Gene Drive and how does it work?
+Dr. Austin Burt, Professor of Evolutionary Genetics at Imperial College London and principal investigator of the Target Malaria consortium

-- Dr. Luke Alphey, Professor in the emerging field of genetic pest management at The Pirbright Institute
+- Possible applications of gene drive research for public health and conservation.
+Dr. Luke Alphey, Professor in the emerging field of genetic pest management at The Pirbright Institute

-- Camilla Beech, Regulatory expert specializing in novel biotechnology products, Cambea Consulting Ltd
+- Overview of regulatory frameworks in use (CBD and national level).
+Camilla Beech, Regulatory expert specializing in novel biotechnology products, Cambea Consulting Ltd

-- Kent Redford, Chair of IUCN Task Force on Synthetic Biology
+- IUCN assessment of synthetic biology and biodiversity conservation.
+Kent Redford, Chair of IUCN Task Force on Synthetic Biology

-- Dr. John Reeder, Director, Special Programme for Research and Training in Tropical Diseases (TDR) & Director, Department of Research for Health, World Health Organization
+- WHO Guidelines and review process.
+Dr. John Reeder, Director, Special Programme for Research and Training in Tropical Diseases (TDR) & Director, Department of Research for Health, World Health Organization